FangkuaikuaiOffical/3700Final/README.md

 DONE As a customer, I want to make a new order

-As a customer, I want to change an existing order (e.g., change quantity, add items or remove existing ones)
+DONE As a customer, I want to change an existing order (e.g., change quantity, add items or remove existing ones)

-As a customer, I want to cancel an order
+DONE As a customer, I want to cancel an order

 DONE As a customer, I want to search for product information